ENHANCE-PET/PUMA/README.md

 - **GPU**: You need a cuda enabled GPU (NVIDIA), 8 GB or more!

-- **Python**: PUMA 1.2 operates with Python 3.9 or above, staying in line with the latest updates.
+- **Python**: PUMA 1.2 operates with Python 3.10, staying in line with the latest updates.

 Once these specifications are met, you're all set to experience PUMA 1.2's capabilities.